Our Platform

 • "To achieve true economic success and social well-being for immigrant families BCNC serves, we believe in advancing immigrant justice, housing stability, civil rights, language access, and equitable data—because only when every voice is heard and every family is protected can all of our communities truly thrive.”

-Ben Hires, CEO, BCNC
+Ben Hires, CEO, BCNC and Co-Chair of the APIs CAN Steering Committee

 • "The agenda speaks to the heart of what it means to build a Commonwealth that truly embraces inclusion, celebrates diversity, and ensures everyone has the opportunity to thrive."